 Things to Think About for Your Machine

 While spring water can make your espresso taste great, it's not always perfect for your machine.
 Different springs have different amounts of minerals in their water.
 If the water is too "hard" (has too many minerals), it might leave deposits in your machine.
-If it's too "soft" (has too few minerals), it might confuse the sensors in your machine.
+Make sure to read the label, and consider the levels of chlorides or calcium before you add it to the boiler.
+Spring water can often be much harder than your tap water, so don’t assume it’s safe just because it’s in a bottle.

 Environmental Concerns